What Parents Can Do About Childhood Bullying

 Listen carefully to your child's reports of being bullied.
 Be sympathetic and take the problem seriously.
 Be careful not to overreact or under-react.

 Do not blame the victim.
-When a child finally works up the courage to report bullying, it isn't appropriate to criticize him for causing it or not handling the situation correctly.
+When a child finally works up the courage to report bullying, it isn't appropriate to criticize them for causing it or not handling the situation correctly.
 For example, don't ask, "Well, what did you do to bring it on?"

 Teaching Your Child Safety Strategies